rik86/railsapp-gov-starter/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+# Rails GOV.UK Starter project

+This is a starter project for Ruby on Rails uwing the GOV.UK Design System (https://design-system.service.gov.uk/get-started).

+It covers:

 * System dependencies

-* Configuration
+* GOV.UK `govuk-frontend:3.5.0` library

-* Database creation

-* Database initialization
+* GOV.UK Assets and Fonts configuration

+* Base Docker image (TODO)

+* Docker compose file (TODO)

-* How to run the test suite
+You can run the demo here:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...